Daivaaddia/KZG-commitments/README.md

 - **Limitations of Batch Opening with Our SRS**
   We considered implementing the batch opening optimization from the original KZG paper.
 However, this requires SRS elements of the form g2^{tau^d}, which are not available in our current SRS setup.
 Supporting this would introduce significant complexity and is therefore deferred.

 ---

+# KZG Commitments: Simulating a Rollup Sequencer and a Validator in Ethereum (off-chain)

+A Test case on the use of KZG by Rollup Sequencers and Validators in Ethereum, in Jupyter Notebook format.

+It is fine to read it in Github.
+Yet, for the best viewing experience, please download the file and read it on Google Colab.
+It will hide the two huge coding cells (transcript.json and blob data) and having a table of content making it a lot easier to read.

+---